My recipes → Your inbox. Sign up today!

 I think you will be pleasantly surprised at how easy it is to make this soup!
 Here’s all you need to do:

-1. Heat olive oil in a heavy pot over medium-high heat and add in the onions and celery.
-Cook until the onions are beginning to look translucent and the veggies are tender.
+1. Heat olive oil in a heavy pot over medium-high heat.
+Add the onions and celery.
+Cook until the onions look translucent, and the veggies are tender.

-2. Stir in spices before adding in the crushed tomatoes (diced tomatoes would work as well!).
+2. Stir in spices before adding the crushed tomatoes (diced tomatoes would also work!).

 3. Add the cabbage, salt, pepper, broth, and water.
-Stir well, and bring to a boil before reducing to a simmer for 10-15 minutes.
+Stir well and bring to a boil, then reduce to a simmer for 10-15 minutes.

 4. Stir in the potatoes, and simmer for another 15 minutes or until the potatoes and cabbage are tender.